tongylin/DarkELF/README.md

 ## Physics
 ### ELF

 Currently DarkELF contains ELF look-up tables obtained with the [GPAW](https://wiki.fysik.dtu.dk/gpaw/) density functional theory code for Si and Ge, as well as data-driven Mermin model for the remaining materials.
 The Lindhard ELF is also included.
 DarkELF also comes with a number of measured ELFs in the optical limit for energy depositions below the electronic band gap, which is relevant for phonon processes.
 Additional materials and ELF computations may be added at a later date.
 When using a particular ELF computation, please refer to the relevant experimental papers and/or GPAW package.
-These references can be found in arXiv xxxx.xxxx.
+These references can be found in arXiv [2104.12786](https://arxiv.org/abs/2104.12786).

 ### DM electron scattering